drmehmetismail/World-Chess-Championships/README.md

 ### 9. `wcc_stats.py`
 - **Purpose**: Focused on analyzing World Chess Championship data.
 Exports a graph of average missed points over the years.

+### 10. `WCC_matches` folder
+- As an example, this folder contains Magnus Carlsen's World Chess Championship matches, analyzed with Stockfish 17 at depth 27.
+- It also contains two games analyzed with Leela Chess Zero with nodes_limit = 2500.
+This is for the sake of illustration, as no meaningful conclusions can be derived from these two games at this nodes level.
 ---

 ## Reference